 A list of some of the people we have worked with can be found on the home page.
 Please say hello if you like the sound of what we have to offer.
 Alternatively, you can complete our creative design brief to get the ball rolling.

-Develop a deep understanding of the following information about the brand/organisation, product or service at this stage is key for success:
+Developing a deep understanding of the following information about the brand/organisation, product or service at this stage is key for success:

 - History – How did the client get to where they are now and why?
 Who makes up the company and what makes them special?